The Edge kit includes two batteries (one pre-installed, the other a spare) so vapers can always use the device.

 The Air is another pod-style, draw-activated device from Suorin with a different form factor and specifications than the Edge.

-The Air has a square shape and thin profile, which makes it one of the most compact pods out there.
+The Air has a square shape and thin profile, making it one of the most compact pods.
 It uses a refillable 2ml pod that attaches to a 400mAh battery, which takes USB charging.
 The cartridges are bottom-fill, and there is an LED indicator light on the battery.

 Suorin Edge Pod Vape Specifications